-Meghan Markle asks Mail on Sunday to return copies of letter to her father - Press Gazette
+Mail on Sunday Meghan Markle appeal refused - Press Gazette

-The Duchess of Sussex has asked the High Court to order The Mail On Sunday to hand over any copies of a handwritten letter sent to her estranged father following her “comprehensive win” last month.
+The Mail On Sunday has been refused permission to appeal against a High Court ruling granting Meghan Markle, Duchess of Sussex victory in her privacy claim against the newspaper without a trial.

-Meghan, 39, sued Associated Newspapers Limited – the publisher of The Mail On Sunday and Mail Online – over a series of articles which reproduced parts of the letter sent to Thomas Markle, 76, in August 2018.
+Meghan, 39, sued Associated Newspapers Limited, the publisher of the Mail On Sunday and Mail Online, over a series of articles that reproduced parts of a handwritten letter sent to Thomas Markle, 76, in August 2018.

 She claimed the five articles published in February 2019 involved a misuse of her private information, breached her copyright and breached the Data Protection Act.

-Last month, Meghan was granted summary judgment in relation to her privacy claim, meaning she won that claim without having to go to trial, as well as most of her copyright claim.
+Last month, Meghan was granted summary judgment in relation to her privacy claim, meaning she won that part of the case without having to go to trial, as well as most of her copyright claim.

+At a remote hearing on Tuesday, ANL’s lawyers applied for permission to appeal against that ruling on ten grounds.

+But Lord Justice Warby refused permission to appeal, saying it had “no real prospect” of success.

+Lord Justice Warby also granted Meghan “a final injunction restraining misuse of private information”.

+But he refused to grant an injunction in relation to Meghan’s copyright claim, saying it would not be “appropriate” while parts of that claim are unresolved.

-At a remote hearing on Tuesday, the duchess’ lawyers asked the High Court to order ANL to hand over any copies of the letter to Mr Markle and destroy any electronic copies of it or any notes made about it.
+The duchess’ lawyers earlier asked the judge to order ANL to hand over any copies of the letter and destroy any electronic copies of it or any notes made about it.

+Lord Justice Warby said he would not make an order for “delivery up or destruction” of any copies of Meghan’s letter to her father “at this stage”.

-Ian Mill QC, representing Meghan, also applied for an injunction to “restrain the acts of copyright infringement and misuse of private information”.
+Ian Mill QC, representing Meghan, also sought an order requiring ANL to publish a statement about the duchess’ victory on the front page of The Mail On Sunday and the home page of Mail Online “to act as a deterrent to future infringers”.

-In written submissions, Mill said: “This case is a paradigm example of one in which there is a very real need for an injunction.

 [Sign up for Press Gazette’s must-read newsletters: Media Monitor (strategic insight every Thursday), PG Daily and Marketing Matters]

-Mill also sought an order requiring ANL to publish a statement about the duchess’ victory on the front page of The Mail On Sunday and the home page of Mail Online “to act as a deterrent to future infringers”.

-The barrister said Meghan was willing to “cap her damages” for misuse of private information “at a nominal award”, in order to “avoid the need for time and cost to be incurred in debating these issues”.
+Lord Justice Warby said: “I accept that the claimant may elect to seek an account of profits in the copyright claim.”

+The judge said that any “financial remedies” which would be granted to Meghan would be considered at a further hearing in late April or early May, which will also deal with Meghan’s claim under the Data Protection Act.

-Mill also asked for ANL to pay £750,000 within two weeks as “an interim payment on account” of Meghan’s legal costs in bringing the claim.
+He also ordered ANL to make an “interim payment on account” of Meghan’s legal costs in the sum of £450,000 within two weeks.

-In written submissions, Antony White QC, representing ANL, said his client planned to appeal against the summary judgment ruling, arguing that it “would have a real prospect of success”.

-White said Meghan’s withdrawal of her claim for damages, instead seeking nominal damages, was “a radical change of position”.

-The barrister finally argued that Meghan’s “extremely large costs bill” of around £1.5m was disproportionate.

-ANL’s proposed grounds of appeal, which were also before the court, argued that the High Court failed to assess the facts the publisher relied on as “undermining or diminishing the weight of the claimant’s privacy right”.
+The court heard that the duchess’ total legal bill is around £1.5m, a figure ANL described as “extraordinary”.

-In the ruling last month, the judge – now Lord Justice Warby, following his recent promotion to the Court of Appeal – ruled that the publication of Meghan’s letter to her father was “manifestly excessive and hence unlawful”.
+In the ruling last month, the judge – who is now Lord Justice Warby, following his recent promotion to the Court of Appeal – ruled that the publication of Meghan’s letter to her father was “manifestly excessive and hence unlawful”.

 He said: “It was, in short, a personal and private letter.